About Population Health Science

 Enhance your career and further your interests in research with a Master of Science in Population Health Sciences.
 Start your application today.

 Paying for Your Public Health Degree

-Historically, more than 68% of students in the full-time masters programs receive some type of scholarship funding.
+Historically, more than 92% of full-time masters students receive some type of scholarship funding.